codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

-I will get a job damnit
+I will get a job damnit I

 ## Description